-There are a number of challenges that lie ahead, with Council continuing to work on the Securing or Future - Financial Sustainability Review.
+There are a number of challenges that lie ahead, with Council beginning work on the Securing or Future -Financial Sustainability Review.
 I know there has been a lot of concern in the community over potential reductions or loss of Council provided services.
 I'd like to thank the community for their participation so far in helping Council determine a way forward.
-On 17 February, 2014 Council resolved to adopt a financial sustainability approach that includes a minimum \$4.5 million target for efficiencies, \$1.5 million in service level adjustments, a minimum \$500,000 in increased fees and charges and a Special Rate Variation yielding \$14.5 million.
+We have a long way to go and your ongoing feedback is important.
+Understanding what the community values is key to developing a plan for the future.
+We need to show leadership and come up with a solution which addresses our growing infrastructure renewal problem.